City-Air

-City-Air was an airline based in Germany.
-Founded in the 1970s as TAG City-Air, it had operated a fleet of Metroliners, Saab 340s and an ATR 42-500 on domestic routes within Germany and on several international routes to Austria, Denmark, Hungary and Switzerland.
-It suspended operations in February 2004 and filed for insolvency.
+The evolution was rapid and after a further name change - City-Air - the fleet was enriched with more capacious aircraft: Saab 340s and an ATR 42-500 on domestic routes within Germany and on several international routes to Austria, Denmark, Hungary and Switzerland.
+Unfortunately the plans set up proved too ambitious and the airline suspended operations in February 2004 and filed for insolvency.